hmchen47/DataScience/ML/MLNN-Hinton/06-MiniBatch.md

 </video><br/>

-## A separate, adaptive learning rate for each connection
+## Adaptive learning rate for each connection

 ### Lecture Notes